New Mexico Pharmacy Technician Licensing Guide

 Helpful Links

-Before you can start working as a pharmacy technician in New Mexico, you must register and obtain a license from the New Mexico Board of Pharmacy.
+Before you can start working as a pharmacy technician, you must register and obtain a license from the New Mexico Board of Pharmacy.
 To qualify for registration, you’ll need to meet the following requirements.

 • Application and fee